New Jersey employers should not expect the hiring shortage to end soon, and employees will likely have leverage for quite some time.

 Subramanian said that this remote-work reality means that employers can recruit from outside their local areas, and even “reach across the country.”

 In addition, employers should reach out to non-traditional communities.
-Lynn Spence, a senior executive for human resources at the engineering consulting firm T&M Associates, said that virtual career fairs, scholarship opportunities, participation through professional organizations such as the society for women engineers all help to build “brand recognition.”
+Spence suggested that that virtual career fairs, scholarship opportunities, participation through professional organizations such as the Society of Women Engineers all help to build “brand recognition.”

 “Again, showing that it’s not just words, for us, in terms of waiting to diversify our population, but supporting and making changes in our process and the way we approach the relationships that we build to expand the diversity of our workforce,” she continued.